Sparky4567/social_bot/PLANNED_UPDATES.md

 # RECENT CHANGES

-= Memory storage/retrieval module (Yes, the LLM is able to use and store memories within a local database)
+= Memory storage/retrieval module (Yes, the LLM is able to use and store memories by using a local database solution)